-Sale price cap: The property must sell for no more than the sale price cap (or appraised value if an owner/builder) established annually by PHB and $395,000 in 2019 and $405,000 for 2020.
+Sale price cap: The property must sell for no more than the sale price cap established annually by PHB which is $395,000 in 2019 and $405,000 for 2020.
 Escrow must notify PHB if a property is selling over the established price cap.
 If the exemption is already in effect, it will be terminated and escrow must request the amount of any taxes exempted due from Multnomah County to be paid at closing by the seller.

 Arm’s Length Transaction: Sales must be an arm’s length transaction.
 An arm’s length transaction is one in which the buyer and seller act independently and have no relationship (by blood, marriage or unrelated business dealings) to each other.
 An arm’s length transaction will be fair and equitable to all parties and will result in a fair market price.